victorstanciu/svn-export-range/README.md

 svn-export-range
 ================

-svn-export-range is a BASH script that provides a much needed feature missing from svn: exporting only files that have been added or changed between two revisions
+**svn-export-range** is a BASH script that provides a much needed feature missing from Subversion: exporting only files that have been added or changed between two revisions